 - Take You For Granted: As your partner will have a very grand feeling about his or her image, they will almost always take you for granted.
 You will be the partner in the relationship who will always be there, no matter what.
 As a result, your partner will not make any extra efforts to make sure you feel happy or loved.

-- No Control Over Your Life: While you are in a relationship with a narcissist, you will start to lose control of your views, opinions, your choices and very soon, almost all aspects of your life.
+- No Control Over Your Life: While you are in a relationship with a severe narcissist, you will start to lose control of your views, opinions, your choices and very soon, almost all aspects of your life.
 Your partner will very convincingly control you and in time, will also start taking decisions on your behalf.
 The following effect may be that you may start reflecting your partner’s views, and actions.

 - Extreme Jealousy And Loss Of Social Life: Your partner will tend to get jealous very soon and may take your inattention as a sign of disinterest.
 It could reach a point where your partner could accuse you of being unloving and uncaring.
-Also, your partner may start getting uncomfortable of your other relationships, such as your relationships with your friends, co-workers or family, and demand your hundred percent attention, time, and love.
+Also, your partner may start getting uncomfortable with your other relationships, such as your relationships with your friends, co-workers or family, and demand your hundred percent attention, time, and love.

 - Loss Of Self-Worth: Your narcissist partner will never be happy in the relationship, and there will be times when you will feel guilty and responsible for the same.
 You may think that you are not good enough for your partner and that the reason your partner is not happy is because of your failings.
 Soon your feelings can turn inward, where you will hold yourself responsible for your partner’s negative attitude.

-How to Deal With a Narcissistic Husband or Wife:
+How To Deal With A Narcissistic Husband Or Wife?

 - Tell yourself that you are a wonderful person who is capable of loving and taking smart decisions.
 Keep your self-worth on one of your higher priority points and make sure you remind yourself each day that you deserve love, respect, and admiration.

-- If you are trying to work out the relationship but feel constantly criticized, get in touch with people who are aware of your nature and speak to them.
+- If you are trying to work on the relationship but feel constantly criticized, get in touch with people who are aware of your nature and speak to them.
 Go out and meet friends, talk to them over the phone, and reassert your importance and your goodness as a human being.

 - Think of the gestures your partner has made that made you feel loved and happy.
 It will help to reaffirm your faith in your partner and the relationship as a whole.